 Nationals set team scoring record, rout Reyes, Mets 25-4

+WASHINGTON (AP) — The New York Mets have been searching for any reason to smile during a miserable season.
+This laugher wasn't exactly what they had in mind.

-WASHINGTON (AP) — In the highest-scoring game in franchise history, Daniel Murphy hit two early home runs and the Washington Nationals kept pouring it on against emergency reliever Jose Reyes and the New York Mets in a 25-4 rout Tuesday night.
+In the highest-scoring game in Nationals franchise history, Daniel Murphy hit two early home runs and Washington kept pouring it on against emergency reliever Jose Reyes and the Mets in a 25-4 rout Tuesday night.

+"Even to throw Jose Reyes out there and the guys hit them like they did, you don't even see that in BP," Mets manager Mickey Callaway said.
+"Those guys were locked in, they came out tonight and they beat us up pretty bad."

+The Nationals set the team scoring mark dating to their days when they started as the Montreal Expos in 1969.
+It was the Mets' most-lopsided loss in their 57-season history, worse than a 26-7 pounding by Philadelphia in 1985.

 Trea Turner, who apologized before the game to his teammates for homophobic and racially insensitive tweets he sent several years ago, had four of Washington's 26 hits.
 Pitcher Tanner Roark hit a three-run double during a seven-run first inning.